Tamra Judge Calls Former Real Housewife Star a ‘Cockroach’

-The ongoing feud between RHOC’s Tamra Judge and former RHONY star Jill Zarin has taken another turn after Judge called out Zarin during BravoCon.
+The ongoing feud between “Real Housewives of Orange County” star Tamra Judge and former RHONY star Jill Zarin has taken another turn after Judge called out Zarin during BravoCon.

 Here’s what you need to know: